Wallasey Soroptimists – Our Projects (Programme Action)

 International: The Mary’s Meals Backpack project – Education

-We have donated 100 backpacks and £250 so far to Mary’s Meals.
+We have donated about 150 backpacks and £250 so far to Mary’s Meals.
 To encourage children to attend school in developing countries, this Scottish-based charity ensure each child had a daily meal with locally produced products, prepared by local women, and gives each child a backpack containing items of clothing, shoes, toiletries and writing materials.
 Members had gathered all the necessary items and enjoyed an evening packing the bags ready for sending off.

 International: WaterAid – Water & Sanitation

 Donation of funds annually – £500 sent in September 2018